Oil down 1%; pandemic surge, renewed Mexico supply end rally - Up News Info

 Article content

-Next week, the Organization of the Petroleum Exporting Countries will meet on Sept.
+The Organization of the Petroleum Exporting Countries meets on Sept.
 1 to decide its policy amid calls from the United States to add more barrels to the market to help the global economic recovery.

-(Additional reporting by Dmitri Zhdannikov in London, Aaron Sheldrick in Tokyo and Dmitry Zhdannikov in London; editing by Kim Coghill, Jason Neely and David Gregorio)
+(Additional reporting by Dmitri Zhdannikov in London, Aaron Sheldrick in Tokyo and Dmitry Zhdannikov in London; Editing by Kim Coghill, Jason Neely, David Gregorio and Mike Harrison)